 Communicable Diseases Surveillance and Prevention is a program comprised of the New York State (NYS) Emerging Infections Program (EIP) and Healthcare Associated Infection (HAI) Prevention Collaboratives.

 The NYS EIP is part of the Centers for Disease Control & Prevention's national effort to provide population-based communicable disease data to identify disease patterns, evaluate vaccine programs, and to identify populations at risk.
 The data is used to evaluate public health interventions and inform policy.
-EIP projects include studies of risk factors for disease caused by influenza and respiratory syncytial virus (RSV) requiring hospital admission, invasive Staphylococcus aureus disease, disease caused by antibiotic-resistant gram-negative bacteria, surveillance for cervical cancer and cervical cancer precursors caused by Human papillomavirus (HPV), and Clostridioides difficile (C. difficile) in healthcare and community settings.
+EIP projects include studies of risk factors for disease caused by SARS-CoV-2 (COVID-19), influenza and respiratory syncytial virus (RSV) requiring hospital admission, invasive Staphylococcus aureus disease, disease caused by antibiotic-resistant gram-negative bacteria, surveillance for cervical cancer and cervical cancer precursors caused by Human papillomavirus (HPV), and Clostridioides difficile (C. difficile) in healthcare and community settings.

 The HAI Prevention Collaboratives focus on prevention of central line associated bloodstream infection and C. difficile infections in the Rochester hospitals and long-term care facilities.

 The work performed in the Center for Community Health & Prevention’s EIP and the HAI Collaborative groups serves as a foundation for research studies and informs public health practice and policy at the local, state and national levels.